Rockaway, Queens: Hurricane Sandy

 In October 2012, Rockaway was devastated by Hurricane Sandy.
 Many homes, especially in Breezy Point, were damaged or destroyed by high water, or by fires that raged beyond the capability of first responders to contain them.
 Residents lost everything in their basements, and hundreds of vehicles were ruined.
 One car caught fire when someone tried to start their vehicle, but residents put the fire out before official help arrived.
 On August 4, 2013, Senator Charles Schumer announced that the first phase of reconstruction on the beach, completed, would lay the groundwork for a second contract awarded later during the summer of 2013, totally paid for by the federal government through the Hurricane Sandy relief bill.

-During the storm, a fire spread between the closely spaced houses of Breezy Point while firefighters' access to the area was greatly hampered by flooding.
+During the storm, a fire spread between the closely spaced houses of Breezy Point, while firefighters' access to the area was greatly hampered by flooding.
 It destroyed 126 homes and damaged 22 more.
-Thousands of other houses were damaged by flooding.
+Thousands of other houses were damaged by the flooding.
 Fires also wreaked havoc along several blocks of Beach 130th Street in Belle Harbor, and among storefronts along Rockaway Beach Blvd. near Beach 114th Street in Rockaway Park.
 Large portions of the Rockaway Boardwalk were swept away by the floodwaters, leaving only its supporting piers.
 The FDNY found 130 homes burned to the ground.
 Nearby, another 50 homes were damaged by the fire.
 According to an official report in December, rising seawater caused the fire by contacting a house's electrical wires.
 "Whalemina," a large, brightly colored statue of a smiling whale that had been a beloved iconic symbol of Rockaway since the 1990s, disappeared from Beach 94th Street near the Boardwalk and was presumed to have been swept out to sea.